reserve-protocol/protocol/contracts/plugins/uniconvex/README.md

 https://classic.curve.fi/files/crypto-pools-paper.pdf   v2
 https://classic.curve.fi/files/stableswap-paper.pdf     v1

 How does the plugin guarantee that its status() becomes DISABLED in those circumstances?
 It compares refpertok with prev value

-//TODO REPORT_GAS FOR REFRESH
+Implementation details
-//TODO use shutdown in REFRESH
+Uses @gearbox-protocol/integrations-v2" fork at "github:chainhackers/integrations-v2.
-//TODO shutdown in refresh
+Solidity version changed to 0.8.9^ compare to valilla implementation.

 References: